Richard-Sti/csiborgtools/README.md

 - [x] Check that the velocity-field flipping of x and z coordinates is correct.
 - [x] Evaluate and share the density field for SDSS and SDSSxALFALFA for both CSiBORG2 and random fields.
 - [x] Check and verify the density field of galaxy colours (cannot do this now!
 Glamdring is super slow.)
+- [ ] Calculate the radial velocity field for random realizations (submitted)

 #### Calculated data
 ##### SPH-density & velocity field